hodlsimulator/WidgetWeaver/WidgetWeaver/README.md

    - `group.com.conornolan.widgetweaver`
 3. Run the app on a real device.
 4. Add the “WidgetWeaver” widget to the Home Screen (Small/Medium/Large).
-5. In the app, create/edit a design and tap **Save to Widget**.
+5. In the app, create/edit a design and tap **Save & Make Default** (recommended while iterating).

-6. To choose a design per widget instance:
+Per-widget selection:
-   - Long-press the widget → **Edit Widget** → select a **Design**
+- Long-press the widget → **Edit Widget** → choose **Design**
-   - If you want the widget to always follow the app’s current default design, select **Default (App)**.
+- To follow the app’s current default design, choose **Default (App)**.

-7. To show an icon (optional):
+Matched sets (Small/Medium/Large):
+- Enable **Matched set (Small/Medium/Large)** in the editor.
+- Use the preview size picker (Small/Medium/Large) to edit each size.
+- Style and typography are shared across the set; content/layout components can differ per size.

+Optional symbol:
-   - In the app, fill **Symbol → SF Symbol name** (for example: `sparkles`)
+- Fill **Symbol → SF Symbol name** (for example: `sparkles`).

-8. To show an image (optional):
+Optional image:
-   - In the app, choose **Image → Choose photo**, then **Save to Widget**
+- Choose **Image → Choose photo**, then save.

 Notes:
-- The photo picker does not require photo library permission prompts.
+- PhotosPicker does not require photo library permission prompts.
 - Picked images are saved into the App Group container so the widget can render them offline.
-- The app supports dismissing the keyboard by tapping outside inputs, plus a “Done” keyboard button.

 ---